Overview

 State Revolving Fund (SRF) Grant

-Starting July 2022, the Trust is offering $20 million in grants for activities assisting public water suppliers (PWSs) to complete planning projects for Lead Service Line (LSL) inventories and for the development of LSL replacement plans.
+The Trust is offering grants while funding is available for activities assisting PWSs to complete planning projects for Lead Service Line (LSL) inventories and for the development of LSL replacement plans.
 MassDEP will accept grant applications on a rolling basis while funding is available.

 The Trust recommends that PWSs apply as soon as possible to access funding as applications will be processed on a first come, first served basis.
 Application instructions and links are available on MassDEP’s website.